-PLEASE NOTE: The University maintains a Medical Amnesty Policy, which provides limited exceptions to charges under this section in the interest of encouraging Students to seek help for drug- or alcohol-related medical emergencies.
-Please refer to the University's Medical Amnesty Policy.
-(See above under Alcohol Policy).
+PLEASE NOTE: The University maintains medical amnesty, which provides limited exceptions to charges under this section in the interest of encouraging students to seek help for drug- or alcohol-related medical emergencies.
+Please see the section on medical amnesty within this policy for more information.

-Failure to Comply - (a) Failure to follow the reasonable directive(s) of University officials made in the performance of their duties, including providing identification, (b) failure to comply with an Educational Outcome or condition issued in connection with a Student conduct action.
+Failure to Comply - (a) Failure to follow the reasonable directive(s) of University officials made in the performance of their duties, including providing identification, (b) failure to comply with an educational outcome or condition issued in connection with a student conduct action.